 Unlike other tort actions, the time limit for taking actions against counties or municipalities is much shorter than for tort actions against other people or entities in the state.
 These statutes of limitation will vary depending on the jurisdiction, but some can be as short as 30 days.
 This is why it is critical for people injured in Central Florida to speak with an Orlando personal injury lawyer to learn about the limitations on actions for your location.

 It is always difficult to appreciate the full impact of an injury for some time.
 An experienced car accident lawyer can be an invaluable advocate, helping to make sure you receive full compensation for your medical expenses, pain and suffering.
 Whether dealing with an insurance company or a county or municipality, it is important to have attorneys on your side with strong track records of helping their clients.
-Call us today at 1-866-680-4LAW or fill out our online form located at the top of the page and we will contact you shortly.
-We respect your privacy and will keep all your information confidential.
+Call us today at 407-835-8968 or fill out the online form located on our website.